Deportivo Camaná

 Club Social Deportivo Camaná (sometimes referred as Deportivo Camaná) is a Peruvian football club, playing in the city of Camaná, Arequipa, Peru.

 History

 The Club Deportivo Camaná was founded on August 20, 1949.

-In 1986 Copa Perú, the club classified to the Final Stage, but was eliminated when finished in 3rd place.
+In 1986 Copa Perú, the club qualified to the Final Stage, but was eliminated when it finished in 3rd place.

-In 2003 Copa Perú, the club classified to the Departamental Stage, but was eliminated by Deportivo Sipesa.
+In 2003 Copa Perú, the club qualified to the Departamental Stage, but was eliminated by Deportivo Sipesa.

-In 2009 Ligas Superiores del Peru, the club was eliminated when finished in 9th place.
+In 2009 Ligas Superiores del Peru, the club was eliminated when it finished in 9th place.

-In 2012 Copa Perú, the club classified to the Departamental Stage, but was eliminated by José Granda in the Second Stage.
+In 2012 Copa Perú, the club qualified to the Departamental Stage, but was eliminated by José Granda in the Second Stage.